-After a scholarship program manager selects and announces the recipients, you may think that means your application cycle has come to a successful close.
+After a scholarship program manager selects and announces the recipients, you may think that means your scholarship application cycle has come to a successful close.
 You may even be wondering what’s next?
 The truth is, you’re not quite done with this round - that is if you hope to run another cycle of your scholarship program.

 Of course, if you planned on running your scholarship program as a one-and-done monetary giveaway, you can skip this article completely.
 Then again, we’re betting that you enjoyed giving money to worthy recipients and would like to run many more cycles so you can continue helping would-be students.

-With that in mind, it’s a good idea to spend some time gathering feedback in regards to how this application cycle went before preparing for your next one.
+With that in mind, it’s a good idea to spend some time gathering feedback in regards to how this scholarship application cycle went before preparing for your next one.
 Doing this will help you constantly optimize your scholarship program.

 Gathering feedback is critical to long-term scholarship management success.
-Every application cycle you go through, whether it’s every quarter or just once a year, needs to include a feedback period for the four reasons laid out below.
+Every scholarship application cycle you go through, whether it’s every quarter or just once a year, needs to include a feedback period for the four reasons laid out below.

 If you never ask, you’ll never know if your scholarship program was well-received, or if it left a lot to be desired.
 Perhaps it went off without a hitch as far as you know, but in truth, the applicants felt deflated by the questions.
 Or maybe you think it was a stressful disaster, but your evaluation team thought the complete opposite.